kristinemlarson/gnssrefl/README_invsnr.md

 ### Future Changes

-We need to add Beidou.
+- We need to add Beidou.

-We need to add a refraction correction.
+- We need to add a refraction correction.

-Need to add a txt/json/csv output.
+- Need to add a txt/json/csv output.

-Allow SNR input files other than 66.

-Currently assumes you are sending full 24 hour SNR files.
+- Currently assumes you are sending full 24 hour SNR files.
 This obviously is not very sensible if you have a large gap at the beginning or end of your analysis.

 ### Further reading